RPI-ITWS/ITWS2110-team14/lab1/millen11/README.txt

    11.)
 Links not turning red on hover
       a.)
 Using className a:hover and the color still is not changing, maybe it needs to be an id? b.)
-Removed a, thus millen11links:hover works since we are applying this effect to a header, not a regular link
+Removed a, thus millen11links:hover works since we are applying this effect to a header, not a regular link c.)
+Using ChatGPT's assistance.
+Explained that the a tag sort of re directed the purpose of the link